VIDEO: Miami Officer Accidentally Tased By Partner During Takedown

-MIAMI (CBSMiami) – A City of Miami Police officer was accidentally Tased by his partner while taking a drug suspect into custody and now there is cell phone video of the incident.
+MIAMI (CBSMiami) – A City of Miami Police officer was accidentally tased by his partner while taking a drug suspect into custody and now there is cell phone video of the incident.

 The incident took place at SW 10th Avenue and 4th Street in Little Havana on January 4.